amarburg/opencv-ffi/README.md

 a copy of Edward Rosten's FAST feature detector, compiled from his code, and the aforementioned OpenCV-to-Eigen translation layer.

+Motivation and Project Goals
+---

+This project was largely inspired by my experiments with OpenCV's C++ interface.
+The strong type-checking and nature of C++ made casual experimentation difficult, and led to verbose code which spent more time converting between data types than actually performing calculations, particularly given the frequent shaping and matrix construction used in multiple view geometry and stereo vision.
+I also needed to interface with third-party algorithm libraries like Eigen, and needed to convert Cv constructs to Eigen constructs, and back.
+Inevitably I wrote whole families of interface and helper functions, but wondered at their long-term utility.

+In the end, I decided if I was going to write helper and conversion functions, I might as well get all of the benefits of coding in Ruby for free.

+The project goals are:

+ * Bring OpenCV's algorithms and data types into Ruby.
+ * Allow prototyping of expressive, low-code-overhead computer vision algorithms in Ruby.
+ * Keep things as time efficient as possible.

+Obviously, working in Ruby, time/CPU efficiency isn't your first goal, but it should be possible to quickly sketch and test an algorithm in Ruby, then slowly push the computationally expensive elements into C.

 Naming
 ---